 Analyses of yeast assimilable nitrogen (YAN) and gluconic acid for optimum management of alcoholic fermentation

-How do you manage alcoholic fermentation in years with high temperatures and high water scarcity?
+How do you avoid stuck fermentation in years with high temperatures and high water scarcity?

 In years characterised by high temperatures and marked water shortage the vine will use nitrogen, almost exclusively, for its metabolism.
 The must produced from grapes under these conditions will suffer from a yeast assimilable nitrogen deficiency leading to fermentative difficulties which can irreversibly undermine the organoleptic characteristics of the “future wine”.

 YAN analysis is therefore a fundamental tool for better management of the alcoholic fermentation, allowing for prudent planning of yeast nutrition and thus avoiding dangerous stucks fermentation.